alberttheprince/popcornrp-airdefense/README.md

 https://github.com/Sqrl34/sqrl-nightclubs

 Thank you to Brian (briantu) on the CFX discord for providing a simple foundation for this resource while I explored what the AirDefense natives were (I still have no idea what they do).

+Thank you to Jorn and Stan for explaining the difference between 'and' and 'or'.